 - Cut the chicken (if cutting the whole chicken, watch the video above), add the turmeric powder and set aside

-- Heat oil in a non stick pan, add the curry leaves, cumin, mustard and fenugreek seeds till they begin to crackle and pop
+- Heat oil in a non stick pan, add the curry leaves, cinnamon, cumin, mustard and fenugreek seeds till they begin to crackle and pop

 - Once the seeds are popping, add the diced onion and sprinkle a pinch of salt to sauté